Current Grant Opportunity View - GO2529

 Stage 2 – Potential applicants need to register their interest by 26 April 2019, in accordance with section 7, Stage 2 of the Guidelines.

-Stage 6 – Grant agreement negotiations will occur from July 2019.
+Stage 6 – Grant agreement negotiations will occur between November 2019 and December 2019.

 Stage 10 – Rollout completion is expected by 30 June 2022.